-William Cole Vineyards is a premium winery producing 500-700 cases annually from a single vineyard.
-Even by Napa standards that is small and they are also the smallest producing winery that we know of in Napa Valley to have their own bottling line on site.
+William Cole Vineyards is a premium winery producing 500-700 cases annually from the tiny single 2.5 acre vineyard on site.
+Even by Napa standards that is small; they are also the smallest producing winery that we know of in Napa Valley to have their own bottling line on site.
 This has its unique advantages as they are not tied into the schedules of having a mobile bottling truck come to the property.

 Everyone has their own taste in Cabernet’s and their Cabernet Sauvignon fit our palate like a glove.
 Our visit here was very early on in our project and after tasting this wine this was the first winery where we said “yes, we get it”!

 We are always looking for the “it” Cabernet Sauvignon wine during our Napa wine odyssey and this is definitely one of those.
 A local winemaker we met with previously describes “it” as having that special richness combined with elegance.
 The 2004 vintage is one of the nicer Cabernet’s that we’ve tried in Napa Valley.
 It is structured so that nothing dominates the wine, rather the acid, tannins and alcohol are extremely well managed and the overall structure is smooth and velvety.
 The nose is full of aromas of cherry and touches of vanilla from the French oak which lead to rich fruit flavors with a touch of mocha.
 Everything contained within this wine is representative of a very high quality Napa Cabernet.

 2.5 acres are planted on site and extreme micro management goes into the making of this wine – there are even micro terroir (soil) regions within the small property and each of these regions is treated as its own unit during harvest, fermentation, aging and the actual winemaking.

 The estate is gorgeous – it is located right next to Highway 29 North and you can drive by their location day in and day out and never know its there due to its hidden location behind the trees and bushes as well as the non signage.